hlovatt/Concurrency-Utilities/README.md

           for posTerminal in posTerminals {
               posTerminal.get // Wait for each POS terminal simulation to finish.
           }

+  8. See if `DispatchWorkItem` would be a better implementation for `Future`.

 ## Copyright and License
 Copyright © 2017 Howard Lovatt.
 Creative Commons Attribution 4.0 International License.